Jordan Turner (American football)

-Jordan Turner (born December 13, 2001) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Jordan Turner (born December 13, 2001) is an American professional football inside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the Wisconsin Badgers and Michigan State Spartans and was signed by the Broncos as an undrafted free agent in 2025.

-Early life and high school
+Early life

 Turner attended Farmington High School in Farmington, Michigan.
 He was rated as a three-star recruit and committed to play college football for the Wisconsin Badgers.

 College career

 Wisconsin

 During Turner's first collegiate season in 2021, he notched six tackles with one being for a loss, and two interceptions on just 24 snaps.
 In week 9 of the 2022 season, he notched six tackles and an interception in a win over Purdue.
 In the 2022 Guaranteed Rate Bowl, Turner earned game MVP honors after he tallied eight tackles with one and a half being for a loss in the win over Oklahoma State.
 Turner finished the 2022 season playing in all 13 games with 11 starts for the Badgers, where he totaled 65 tackles with five being for a loss, two sacks, a pass deflection, an interception, and a forced fumble.
 During the 2023 season, Turner notched 61 tackles with six and a half being for a loss, three sacks, and a forced fumble.
 After the season, Turner entered his name into the NCAA transfer portal.